Kusumkar-Deeepak/MediConnect-/README.md

 - **Register a hospital:** Hospitals can request registration through the platform.
 The admin will receive a confirmation email with all details for verification.
 - **Book an appointment:** Clients can browse available hospitals and book appointments.
 Confirmation emails will be sent automatically.
 - **Access the admin dashboard:** Admins can view client appointments, edit hospital details, and manage settings from the dashboard.
-- **Ask the doctor:** Clients can ask up to 10 questions per day using the "Ask the Doctor" feature.
+- **Ask the doctor:** Clients can ask up the questions To the Doctor using the "Ask the Doctor" feature.